LamHoangCatVy/LamHoangCatVy/README.md

 **💗 But just call me Kathy, and Kathy is your women fellow in tech!**

-**⚡ Kathy's currently working as designer, copywriter, and developer.**
+**⚡ Kathy is currently working as designer, copywriter, and developer.**

-**✨Little spoil: At high school, she was also a propagandist who helps students raise awareness about environmental protection issues, as well as the harmful effects of cigarettes and drugs**
+**✨ Kathy was also a propagandist who helps students raise awareness about environmental protection issues, as well as the harmful effects of cigarettes and drugs**

 **🌱 Kathy is seeking for knowledge, ideas, and opportunities.**